x

 The Discovery

-So far, more than 100 of these types of ancient intellectual games have been discovered in the Middle East with different patterns, shapes and materials such as wood, clay and stone.
-In the ancient times, intellectual games of twenty houses were of interest to everyone and they played this game in every culture and it was not specific to one culture.
-In the ancient cemetery of Shahr-i Sokhta in Sistan, a remarkable discovery was made within grave number 731, an ancient game that represents the oldest complete collection of its kind found to date.
-While it's important to note that this isn't the world's first or oldest board game, it stands as the oldest complete board game ever discovered, dating back approximately 4,600 to 4,700 years.
 What sets the Shahr-i Sokhta game apart is being the earliest known example of a 20-square game with a complete set.
 This makes it an invaluable resource in understanding the history and evolution of board games and it has the potential to reshape the history of board games.
-For the first time, the game board was reconstructed and introduced with ancient rules that more likely they have been played during that era.
+This is the only board game in history before chess where each piece has its own meaning.
+It is considered to be the ancestor of chess and backgammon.
+For the first time, the game board was reconstructed and introduced with scholarly rulesets that likely they have been played during that era.
 The scientific paper was written by Sam Jelveh from the University of Essex, School of Computer Science and Electronic Engineering and Dr. Hossein Moradi, Supervisor of residential area excavation at Shahr i Sokhta.

-Video by Mohammad Reza Rokni (Artist)
+Credit: Video by Mohammad Reza Rokni (Artist)

 Exhibition - When Myth Becomes History (In Italy)